Everybody in the world knows the brand Walt Disney, but does anybody know how the magic all started with Walt Disney the man.

 Walt Disney the man won 22 Academy Awards during his lifetime.

 Walt Disney’s Early Life

-Walt’s father was Elias Disney, who was an Irish-Canadian, and his mother was Flora Call Disney, who was German-American.
+Walt’s father was an Irish-Canadian by the name of Elias Disney.
+His mother was Flora Call Disney, who was German-American.

 He was one of five children – four boys and a girl.

 In the fall of 1909, Walt attended the new Park School of Marceline.
 He and his younger sister Ruth started school together.
 Before that, he had no formal schooling.

 Most of his early childhood was spent in Marceline, Missouri, where he began drawing, painting, and selling pictures to the neighbors and friends of the family.
 Imagine how much those pictures must be worth today.

 The Disney’s remained in Marceline for four years, until having to sell their farm on the 28th of November 1910.
 At that time, Walt’s elder brothers Herbert and Ray had been fed up with the constant work and little or no spending money, and they had run away in 1906.

 The family moved to Kansas City in 1911, where Walt and Ruth attended the Benton Grammar School which was close to his new home.
 Disney had completed the second grade at Marceline but had to repeat the grade at Kansas City.